dahlsailrunner/knowyourtoolset-blog/content/2025/11/authoring-short-targeted-videos.md

 And don’t write to include any mistakes you made during the video recording (unless you’re trying to illustrate those to help the viewer better understand topic — which can be very useful for common errors that they might encounter).
 Write a clear monologue that covers the topic – and don’t be afraid to interject with exclamations – like “that was great!” or things like that.
 Also – don’t be afraid to pose a question — “You may be thinking to yourself – but how do I….” or “i’ll be you’re wondering why… — i know I sure was”.
 These techniques can bring the viewer right into the place where they can better identify with the topic.

+{{% notice warning "Be careful with AI" %}}
+The spoken content should be done in YOUR voice - so it should use phrases and exclamations like you would use in real life.
+{{% /notice %}}

 ## 4: Record the audio

 Here are some general tips to follow when you’re recording audio: